dougeby/IntuneDocs/intune/kiosk-settings.md

     Select **OK** to save your changes.

 - **Kiosk browser settings**: These settings control a web browser app on the kiosk.
-Be sure you deploy a web browser app to the kiosk devices using [Client Apps](apps-add.md).
+Be sure you obtain the [Kiosk broswer](https://businessstore.microsoft.com/en-us/store/details/kiosk-browser/9NGB5S5XG2KP) app from the Store to make it available in [Client Apps](apps-add.md), and assign it to the kiosk devices.

   Enter the following settings: